jjray84/Note-Taking-App/README.md

 * node server.js

 Once both the npm has been installed, as well as the server is running, please type into your browser: localhost:3001.
 You will be presented with a page with a button that can be clicked that is labelled at Get Started.
-\n
 Once you have clicked the Get Started button, you will be taken to the notes page where you will be able to add notes.
 These notes will need a title, as well as a body.
 Once the information is input, click the save icon at the top right of the page.
 Once clicked, the note will populate on the left side of the page.
-\n
 If you would like to delete a note, simply click on the small red trashcan icon next to the note that is stored on the left side of the page.

 ## Contributing

-* Mark Fullton of the GT bootcamp tutoring services.
+* Mark Fullton of the GT boot camp tutoring services.

 ## License